butttcoin/ButtCoinV2/source/other/REAPER/readme.md

 - If the Sowing cycle is not done, use the SowTransfer, otherwise switch to ReapTransfer
 - If the Reaping cycle is not done, use the ReapTransfer, otherwise switch to SowTransfer

+### Suggested ways of using this token
+1. Instead of keeping everything on one account, split the assets onto as many accounts as possible at irregular intervals.
+This will lower the reaping amounts and a damage it can cause to your account.
+Furthermore, it will prevent anyone to gain the unfair advantage by reaping the others.

+2. Read the code's views.
+We are counting how many transfers happened for each cycle.
+That way, you will know when the reaping or sowing periods begin.

+3. Develop a strategy and apply it.

 This is a plain-English whitepaper, please see the source code for any other details.